-Time: 10:00 a.m. - 6:30 p.m.
-Eastern Time
+Time: 10:00 am - 6:30 pm Eastern

-Registration Information: https://deploymentpsych.org/workshops questions or need to cancel your registration.
+Registration Information: https://deploymentpsych.org/training has been reached.

-Registration Deadline: Registration will close 4 December 2023 or when event capacity is reached.
+Registration Deadline: Registration will close one week prior to the start of the training or when capacity to cancel your registration.

-Cancellations/Questions: Please contact Katie Medina at katie.medina.ctr@usuhs.edu if you have any
+Cancellations/Questions: Please contact katie.medina.ctr@usuhs.edu if you have any questions or need others.